Enmienda al Plan de Desarrollo Físico de Barbados: Hacia una nación verde, próspera y resiliente

 The main purposes of the Physical Development Plan are to:

-- Address the critical impacts of climate change on Barbados as a Small Island Developing State (SIDS) through policies and strategies that enable the people of Barbados to thrive and remain resilient under changing climatic conditions;
+• Address the critical impacts of climate change on Barbados as a Small Island Developing State (SIDS);

-- Provide a clear and accessible framework for private and public investment in the physical environment.
+• Provide a clear and accessible framework for private and public investment in communities, business sectors and infrastructure across the island.

 Cross-cutting principles